Artofaj/NumeralConverter/README.md

 In case you just want to see the final result, you can check it out on [netlify](https://loremlatinae.netlify.app/).

 Otherwise just clone this repo and run an ```npm install``` inside it.
 Since this is a gatsby project, you can run it with ```gatsby develop``` and open ```localhost:8000``` in your browser or compile it to a static website using ```gatsby compile```.

+## Additional remarks

+The idea of this project was to provide a tool for school children.
+Hence, while not beeing a fan of neither the Indie Flower nor the Comic Sans fonts, their readability has been proven to be quite good among school children.
+For this reason, I decided to implement it.
+The font size is quite big and serves the same purpose.